 Knowing what you CAN eat is just as essential as knowing what to avoid so that you can plan ahead if you are grocery shopping or eating out.

 Fiber in the diet is crucial to inflammation reduction through what we eat.
+Different types of fiber can also help relieve diarrhea and constipation which both can occur in microscopic colitis.
 Try experimenting with different recipes to make consumption more varied and enjoyable.

 Focus on a Diverse diet:

 A diverse diet, high in anti inflammatory foods can help support your immune system.

 - Greens – Leafy greens like spinach, swiss chard, kale, and arugula can be a rich source of folate and phenols.
 Try blending, sauteing and massaging to help with tolerance.

 - Berries – Berries like strawberries, blackberries, blueberries, and raspberries are rich in antioxidants which can help “clean up” the damage of having IBD and can help support some of the gut bacteria commonly low in IBD.

 - Legumes – Bringing in legumes like edamame, tofu, black beans, and garbanzo beans (and many others can be helpful in creating more butyrate in the gut for inflammation reduction.
 If you don’t tolerate them well, try them mashed, and most importantly adopt our motto with fibers- Go low and go slow!

 - Green Banana & Oat Bran – Green banana is rich in resistant starch which can help slow down transit through the digestive tract.
 If you’ve got diarrhea- this could help!
 Oats or oat bran have also been shown in studies to be great at supporting colonic butyrate production which is necessary for inflammation reduction and gut barrier healing.
 We encourage gluten-free oats since celiac rates are so high in microscopic colitis.

 - Resistant Starch – green bananas, cooked and cooled beans and potatoes.